 3. Russian Buckwheat Blini

 Nothing like kick starting the day with a delicious breakfast treat.
-This traditional Russian dish is made using buckwheat.
-You can top it with cream and smoked salmon and finish with dill or microgreens.
+Blini or just blin is a traditional Russian pancake dish and is often served with smetana, quark, butter, caviar and other garnishes.
+This recipe of blini is made using buckwheat.
+You can top it with cream and smoked salmon and finish with dill or micro-greens.

 4. Japanese Soba Noodles

-Easy to make, these noodles taste delicious when stir-fried with teriyaki sauce.
+The perfect snack for kids and adults alike.
+Noodles are the most favorite meal across age groups, one for the delicious taste and second for how easy it is to prepare them.
+These Japanese soba noodles are easy to make and taste delicious when stir-fried with teriyaki sauce.
 Throw in some veggies like mushrooms and carrots, caramalised pork strips (if you like) or just dunk them in dashi.

 5. Kuttu Ka Dosa

-A crispy dosa recipe, where the batter is made using buckwheat flour and colocasia, and it’s filled with a delicious potato mix.
-Serve with coconut and tomato chutney.
+A crispy dosa recipe, where the batter is made using buckwheat flour and colocasia, and it's filled with a delicious potato mix.
+Great alternative to deep fried kuttu puris.
+Serve with coconut and tomato chutney along with a bowl full of sambhar.

 6. Buckwheat Tabbouleh